MangatH/Election_Analysis/README.md

 The analysis of the election show that:
 * There were 369,711 votes cast in the election.
+* The counties were:
+    1. Jefferson
+    2. Denver
+    3. Arapahoe
+* Number of votes and the percentage of total votes for each county:
+    1. Jefferson: 38,855 votes (10.5%)
+    2. Denver: 306,055 votes (82.8%)
+    3. Arapahoe: 24,801 votes (6.7%)
+* The county Denver had the largest number of votes.
 * The candidates were:
     1. Candidate 1: Charles Casper Stockham
     2. Candidate 2: Diana DeGette
     3. Candidate 3: Raymon Anthony Doane
 * The candidate results were:
-    1. Candidate 1:Charles Casper Stockham, received 23% of the vote and 85,213 number of votes
+    1. Candidate 1:Charles Casper Stockham, received 23% of the vote and 85,213 number of votes.
     2. Candidate 2:Diana DeGette received, 73.8% of the vote and 272,892 number of votes.
     3. Candidate 3:Raymon Anthony Doane ,received 3.1% of the vote and 11,606 number of votes.
 * Candidate 2: Diana DeGette had the largest number of votes i.e. 272,892.